kwhite2/git/README.md

 ### Ethical Considerations

-Before you start the Introduction to Git and GitHub, we want to remind you of some ethical considerations to take into account when you read through the lessons of this workshop:
+Before you start the Introduction to Git and GitHub workshop, we want to remind you of some ethical considerations to take into account when you read through the lessons of this workshop:

 - Within the nebulous open-source ecosystem, GitHub is an important place for storing and finding code.
 What if your open source code was used by an entity or for a purpose that did not agree with your ethics?
 For example, the platform received backlash from employees of GitHub and users of the platform when it was revealed that they held a contract with ICE.
 In this case, neither group wanted their code shared and used by ICE in detaining and deporting immigrants.
 [Read more here.](https://www.theatlantic.com/technology/archive/2020/01/ice-contract-github-sparks-developer-protests/604339/)